rkotze/rkotze.github.io/_posts/2019-07-04-async-iterators-generators.md

 ## Search for contributor

 I've modified the above code which you can see below.
-It now searches the stream for a React contributor from GitHub.
+It now searches the stream for a React contributor on GitHub.
 The `Uint8Array` is converted to text in the `streamContributors` function, as we are now interested in searching the text.
-A new _async_ `search` function takes a stream and username as parameters.
+A new _async_ `search` function takes the parameters, stream and username.
 In there the `for-await-of` loop is used to iterate through each chunk.
 If the user is found it will return the avatar URL.
-The final part is calling the `search` function which returns a promise because it is async.
-The data is accessed through the resolved promised and is logged out to the console.
+The final part is calling the `search` function which returns a promise and when it resolves it will log out the avatar url.

 ```javascript
 async function* streamContributors(repoPath) {